 - Close connections with professors, classmates, and mentors, including peer-mentors.
 Due to small class sizes and project-based learning, Honors professors often become advisors, while classmates become lifelong friends.

 Generally, no. There is no cost and no direct financial advantage to Honors Program membership.
-Exceptions are the Hamel Scholarship and Governor's Success Scholarship, both of which require active participation in the Honors Program.
-The Presidential, Dean's, and Director's Scholarships do not require Honors Program participation.
+An exception is the Hamel Scholarship, which requires active participation in the Honors Program.
+Other merit scholarships (such as the Trustees', Chancellor's, and Presidential Scholarships) do not require Honors Program participation.

-The Honors Program does manage a number of funds that distribute small scholarships annually.
+The Honors Program manages a number of funds that distribute small scholarships annually.
 Students are invited to apply for these scholarships beginning in the Sophomore year.
 Learn More

 If you are a new admit to UNH and have been offered Honors admission, we will assume that you are participating in the program unless you opt out.
 In May, we'll send an email to all new Honors admits asking you to confirm participation in the program.